Few meteors – but fireballs!

 Why fireballs in spring?

-So spring fireballs – from, say, February to April in the Northern Hemisphere and from August to October in the Southern Hemisphere – may be caused by the fact that the antapex radiant lies highest above the horizon this time of year during the evening hours at these times.
+So spring fireballs – from February to April in the Northern Hemisphere and perhaps also from August to October in the Southern Hemisphere – may be caused by the fact that the antapex radiant lies highest above the horizon this time of year during the evening hours at these times.
 What is the antapex radiant?
 You might have heard the term apex of the sun’s way to describe the direction our sun is moving through space, with respect to the stars.
 Our sun and family of planets travel more or less toward the star Vega in the constellation Lyra; and that is the apex of the sun’s way.
 The antapex is the direction in space opposite the apex of the sun’s way; it’s the direction opposite our sun’s motion through space.

 The reason [for spring fireballs] is still unknown, but one hypothesis is that more space debris litters this section of Earth’s orbit.

 Meteors are space debris